-Organizations that normally receives no more than one-third of its support from gross investment income and unrelated business income and at the same time more than one-third of its support from contributions, fees, and gross receipts related to exempt purposes.
+Organizations that normally receive no more than one-third of its support from gross investment income and unrelated business income and at the same time more than one-third of its support from contributions, fees, and gross receipts related to exempt purposes.

 Type I, II, or III functionally integrated – Organizations operated solely for the benefit of and in conjunction with organizations described in the previous seven items.
 509(a)(3) organizations that are not designated as an approved type are not eligible.

-The Verizon Foundation may refuse funding for any of the following:
+Verizon and the Verizon Foundation may refuse funding for any of the following:

 - Private charity or foundation